4 Causes of Dry Skin and How to Correct Each OneSeptember 11, 2023

 Applying moisturizer to your body and face may seem easy, but there’s still a technique to it.
 In addition to applying moisturizer correctly, you also want to be sure that your skin is prepped to receive moisture and you're using products that work for your skin type.

 Not sure where to start?
-We connected with Skincare.com consulting dermatologists to determine what not to do.
+We connected with dermatologists to determine what to do and what not to do.

 There are many causes of dry skin, including changing weather conditions, harsh products and incorrect moisturizer application.
 Keep reading to find the main mistakes people make that can cause dry skin.